csc-training/csc-env-eff/_hands-on/allas/allas-tutorial.md

 And login with your account.

 From the upper left corner, you find a project selection pop-up menu.
-If you have several projects available, choose one of them to use in this exercise.
+If you have several projects available, choose one that you use in this exercise.

-Then from the menu in left side of the interface, select:
+Then from the menu on the left side of the interface, select:

 **Object Store -> Containers**